moizZM/moizZM/README.md

 ## About Me
 I'm a 6th-semester Electronics Engineering student at Hochschule Hamm-Lippstadt (HSHL), currently working as a Werkstudent at **Emaded Hardware**.
 I have hands-on experience in embedded hardware development, including PCB design, 3D modeling, and simulation.
 My passion lies in creating innovative wearable technologies that address real-world problems.

+I’m a **6th-semester Electronics Engineering** student at Hochschule Hamm-Lippstadt (HSHL), currently working as a **Werkstudent in Emaded Hardware**.
+With hands-on experience in **PCB design**, **3D modeling**, and **sensor integration**, I’m passionate about developing smart wearable tech and embedded systems.
+I aim to contribute to innovative technologies that solve real-world problems.

 ##  Projects

 ###  Autonomous Vehicle (AVR128A)